CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/talktrack/phrasececlip.md

 You can insert a speech clip at the cursor position by right-clicking and selecting "Insert Speech Clip" from the menu, even if you are entering a line.

-\* The as condition and emotion values of the line will be changed to the value of the speech clip.
+\* The condition and emotion values of the line will be changed to the value of the speech clip.

 ![insert clip](images/phraseclip_2.png)